Is a 401(k) Worth It? Here are the Pros and Cons

 Most 401(k)s offer a broad menu of mutual funds managed by professional money managers who invest in a diversified basket of stocks and bonds on your behalf.
 Do-it-yourselfers can pick and choose the fund choices they believe will optimize their account growth over time, says Darr.

-But retirement savers who lack investment savvy and don’t want to choose funds or figure out the optimal mix of stocks and bonds based on their age and risk tolerance, Darr adds, can choose an increasingly popular option known as a target-date fund.
-These funds, offered by virtually all 401(k) plans, are designed to get more conservative as the saver gets closer to retirement, and all the rebalancing of the portfolio’s stock and bond holdings are done automatically by the fund company.
+But retirement savers who lack investment savvy and don’t want to choose funds or figure out the optimal mix of stocks and bonds based on their age and risk tolerance, Darr adds, can choose an increasingly popular option known as target-date funds.
+These funds, offered by virtually all 401(k) plans, are designed to get more conservative as the saver gets closer to retirement, and all the rebalancing of the portfolio’s stock and bond holdings is done automatically by the fund company.

 Thanks to the Secure Act 2.0, 401(k) providers can now provide an annuity investment option, which enables the saver to turn all or part of their lump sum 401(k) savings balance into a steady stream of income in retirement.
 “This provides guaranteed income just like an old-fashioned pension,” says LaVigne.